FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Test editing configuration settings through the menu
 - Check feedback is clear and helpful
 - Confirm the script uses the centralized configuration management
+- Verify the script returns properly structured objects with results for each operation

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)